-IF using $CO_2$ use cylinder fitted with anti siphon tube.sion.
+IF using $CO_2$ use cylinder fitted with anti siphon tube.

-- ١. REGULATED.You will need a reliable regulator approved for use with CO2.
-Ensure that your tank is fitted with an anti-siphon to prevent liquid $CO_2$ entering the regulator and causing malfunction. - 2. liquid $CO_2$ to boil off into a vapour state, helping to keep a steady - 3. required on the cylinders. - 4. down into the liquid, so only liquid is fed to the gun.
+- 1. REGULATED.
+You will need a reliable regulator approved for use with CO2.
+Ensure that your tank is fitted with an anti-siphon to prevent liquid $CO_2$ entering the regulator and causing malfunction. - 2.
+EXPANSION TANK.
+This would normally be used on a vapour set up in place of the regulator.
+The expansion tank allows liquid $CO_2$ to boil off into a vapour state, helping to keep a steady supply pressure. - 3.
+REMOTE SET UP.
+This configuration will allow gas vapour to be drawn from the top of the cylinder.
+Used in conjunction with a remote expansion system should ensure that no liquid will be drawn into the marker.
+Note, NO anti siphon tube is required on the cylinders. - 4.
+LIQUID ONLY.
+You will need to fit a siphon tube to the cylinder with this set up.
+This can be a clunk tank setup, that is with the internal feed being made of a flexible tube with a weighted end, sometimes incorporating a filter.
+Or a solid tube bent down into the liquid, so only liquid is fed to the gun.

 Note Using liquid can result in much higher velocities if the gun has originally been set to use vapour, so you will need to clip or change mainspring.
-Seal damage and greater wear on the gun may also result from using liquid CO2. supply pressure.
+Seal damage and greater wear on the gun may also result from using liquid $CO_2$ .

-Once you have selected your preferred method, fit the cylinder to the marker exercising great care, wear gloves and eye protection.
+Once you have selected your preferred method, fit the cylinder to the marker exercising great care.
+Wear gloves and eye protection.

-ALWAYS: Use A Barrel Plug (Use one that actually fits the Barrel tight) ALWAYS: Check before Dry firing, you have not got a ball loaded in the barrel.
-This marker uses a closed bolt system (Means a ball is loaded into the Barrel after one has been fired) DO NOT LOOK DOWN THE BARREL if you are not sure remove the Barrel and CHECK!!
+ALWAYS: Use A Barrel Plug (Use one that actually fits the Barrel tight)

+ALWAYS: Check before Dry firing, you have not got a ball loaded in the barrel.
+This marker uses a closed bolt system (Means a ball is loaded into the Barrel after one has been fired)

+DO NOT LOOK DOWN THE BARREL if you are not sure remove the Barrel and CHECK!!

-Basic operation of The Sterling.
+Basic operation of the Sterling